-The City of McKinney, the McKinney Urban Transit District (MUTD) and the Denton County Transportation Authority (DCTA) are proud to provide Collin County Transit.
-This service consists of a subsidized taxi voucher program that provides efficient transit options for participating MUTD cities including McKinney, Lowry Crossing, Melissa and Princeton.
+The city of McKinney, the McKinney Urban Transit District (MUTD) and DCTA are proud to provide Collin County Transit.
+This service consists of a subsidized taxi voucher program that provides efficient transit options for participating MUTD cities including McKinney, Lowry Crossing, Melissa, Princeton, Prosper and Celina.

 For customers whose mobility device cannot be accommodated through the taxi voucher program, DCTA will directly provide demand-response service.